PetersonWinnyBabu/user-login-management/README.md

 Register (Sign Up): Create a new account with email & password

-Login: Authenticate with registered credentials
+Login: Authenticate with registered credentials(For Example: use Credentials {Email: winnybabu@gmail.com , Password : winny@123})

 Sessions: Stay logged in using cookies & sessions